vojtechnerad/mobile-catalog/README.md

 # mobile-catalog

-Mobile catalog in XML file, with scheme and transformations.
+Mobile catalog stored in XML file, with scheme verification and transformations into HTML website and PDF document.